 Instructions

-- In a large bowl mix together stew meat, 2 teaspoon turmeric, ½ teaspoon salt, ⅛ teaspoon pepper and 2 TBS flour (optional).
+- In a large bowl mix together stew meat, 2 teaspoon turmeric, ½ teaspoon salt, ⅛ teaspoon pepper and 2 tablespoon flour (optional).

-- In a large Dutch oven over medium high heat add 3 TBS olive oil and diced onions.
+- In a large Dutch oven over medium high heat add 3 tablespoon olive oil and diced onions.

 - Cook until onions start to soften, then reduce heat to medium-low and cook until translucent, just before caramelizing.